keboola/component-powerbi/README.md

 # Keboola PowerBI Writer

 PowerBI is a business analytics solution that aims to provide interactive visualization and share insights across your organization.
-PowerBI writer's purpose is strive to aid users defining destinated table relationships and exporting structured and enriched tables into PowerBI business analytics platform.
+PowerBI writer's purpose is strive to aid users defining designated table relationships and exporting structured and enriched tables into PowerBI business analytics platform.

 ## PowerBI API Limitations